Learn How Marketing Cloud Engagement Products Work Together

 When Sandra sat down with the investment sales rep, they had the full context of her experience with Cumulus: her initial website search, the recommendations for homes, and her mortgage offers.
-She already knew Sandra as a social influencer for the brand.
 The rep gathered all this knowledge via Salesforce, which made it easy for her to pick up right where things left off.
 She got her set up with an investment account and that deposit bonus.

 On her way out, Sandra decides to withdraw some cash from the ATM before heading to the local market.
 This is where she gets that next-best offer.
 Cumulus has recognized that as a new homeowner, she might be interested in home renovation financing and they’re providing that option to her right there.
 She loves this and takes the offer (along with her cash).